tflander/regressProj/proj1.md

 Our three outliers are the Merc 240D, the Fiat 128 and the Toyota Corolla.
 See appendix 2 for an adjusted model eliminating these outliers.
 The model still has the same problem as the original.
 We do not have a good representation of vehicles with different transmission types and varying weights in the original data.

-I was tempted to continue eliminating data until I got the model I wanted, but the only thing worst than not having the data I need is ignoring data that I have.
+I was tempted to continue eliminating data until I got the model I wanted, but the only thing worse than not having the data I need is ignoring data that I have.

 ## Appendix 1 -- Alternative Confounders